The Women Disciples

 Jesus calls her daughter, and gave her the public acknowledgement she needed to be welcomed back into society.
 Seeing this daughter receive healing, Jairus’ faith would have grown for his own daughter.
 But as soon as the bleeding woman received healing Jairus’ daughter was declared dead.

 While Jesus was still speaking, someone came from the house of Jairus, the synagogue leader.
 “Your daughter is dead,” he said.
 “Don’t bother the teacher anymore.” – Luke 8:49

-Jesus asked Jarius to have faith and said that his daughter would also be healed.
+Jesus asked Jairus to have faith and said that his daughter would also be healed.
 When they reached the house, Jesus only took three of his closest disciples and the parents of the child to the room where the body lay.
 Jesus did not want the hired mourners and so called well wishers to become a stumbling block for the couple to receive their daughter back.
 The biggest barrier to healing and deliverance is unbelief.

-This Chapter started off with Luke mentioning the women disciples about whom we hardly hear from the other writers and ended with Jesus giving two daughters a new life, a life built on faith.
+This chapter started off with Luke mentioning the women disciples about whom we hardly hear from the other writers and ended with Jesus giving two daughters a new life, a life built on faith.